• Loan amortization: how your payments break down

 You buy a $60,000 software license with an estimated useful life of five years for your business model.
 You might record $12,000 amortization expense per year (straight-line), reducing the asset’s carrying value on the balance sheet until it is fully amortized—assuming no impairment or revision of useful life.

-Goodwill from acquisitions is a special case: under U.S. GAAP it is not amortized but tested for impairment (rules vary by jurisdiction and standard—your accountant applies the right framework).
+goodwill from acquisitions is a special case: under U.S. GAAP it is not amortized but tested for impairment (rules vary by jurisdiction and standard—your accountant applies the right framework).

 Amortization vs. depreciation

-• Depreciation applies to tangible fixed assets—machinery, vehicles, buildings (land is not depreciated).
+• depreciation applies to tangible fixed assets—machinery, vehicles, buildings (land is not depreciated).

 • Amortization applies to intangible assets with finite lives.